-Ancestry, the genealogy company, says that they have 15 million members, which, according to their findings, means that 10 million of them have some Irish heritage, ranging from 100 percent to 5 percent.
+In 2019, the genealogy company Ancestry said that 10 million of their 15 million members had at least some Irish heritage, ranging from 100 percent to 5 percent.

 These numbers were confirmed by a senior Ancestry.com executive who stated that the much higher number of Irish in their test-takers has been a major surprise to them.

-It is an important revelation, right up there perhaps, with the United States census of 1980, which first asked the ethnicity question and 40 million Americans replied they had at least some percentage Irish, with ten million claiming Irish ancestry exclusively.
+It is an important revelation, right up there, perhaps, with the 1980 United States census, which was the first to ask the ethnicity question.
+40 million Americans replied saying they had at least some percentage Irish, with ten million claiming Irish ancestry exclusively.
 Prior to those actual numbers, the best bet had been about 20 million Irish Americans.

 Irish among original Americans

 The huge numbers with Irish roots point firmly to the Irish being one of the original groups in America.
 African Americans, Indians, and Caucasians (consisting of German, French, British, and Irish) were the three foundation groups.

 The first US census in 1790 counted 4 million Americans.
 The Irish numbers were approximately 400,000 people, of Irish birth or ancestry, who lived in the United States at the time.
 Only about 10,000 of whom were Irish Catholics.

 By 1800, the Irish Catholic numbers had doubled to 20,000 and from 1814 to 1845, 500,000 more immigrants came, mostly from Ulster, to the United States.
 The Irish role in the melting pot was well underway.